Natural Bravery: Fear and Fearlessness in our Time

 - Through practices of embodied presence, compassion, and dialogue, we will discover the courage to manifest and catalyze the wisdom inherent in any group, organization, and community,

 Acharya Gaylon Ferguson, PhD, is Core Faculty at Naropa University in Boulder, Colorado.
 He received a doctorate in cultural anthropology from Stanford where he was a Fulbright Fellow to Nigeria.
-He is the author of two books: Natural Bravery: Fear and Fearlessness as a Direct Path of Awakening (2016), Natural Wakefulness: Discovering the Wisdom We Were Born With.
+He is the author of two books: Natural Bravery: Fear and Fearlessness as a Direct Path of Awakening (2016), and Natural Wakefulness: Discovering the Wisdom We Were Born With.
 He has led group retreats in mindfulness-awareness meditation for 40 years.
-He is an Acharya (senior teacher) in the Shambhala lineage of compassionate bravery as taught by Tibetan Buddhist social visionaries Sakyong Mipham Rinpoche and Chogyam Trungpa Rinpoche.
+He is an acharya (senior teacher) in the Shambhala Buddhist lineage.
 His essay “Buddhism and The Politics of Race” appeared in the collection Mindful Politics.
 His article “Making Friends with Ourselves,” from Dharma, Color, and Culture was selected for inclusion in the series The Best Buddhist Writing.